Warracknabeal: Schools

-The town has four schools: Warracknabeal Secondary College, Warracknabeal Primary School, St Mary's Catholic Primary School and Warracknabeal Special Developmental School.
+The town has four schools: St Mary's Catholic Primary School is private, but public schools Warracknabeal Secondary College, Warracknabeal Primary School and Warracknabeal Special Developmental School are a collective as of 2024, known as the Warracknabeal Education Precinct.

 Sport

 The town has an Australian rules football team (Warrack Eagles) competing in the Wimmera Football League.

 Warrack Eagles Netball Club competes in the Wimmera Netball Association.

 The town has two teams that compete in the Dimboola Tennis Association competition as of 2015: Warracknabeal Gold and Warracknabeal Maroon.

-The horse racing club – the Wimmera Racing Club – schedules around six race meetings a year at Warracknabeal, including the Warracknabeal Cup meeting every Easter Saturday.
+The horse racing club—the Wimmera Racing Club—schedules around six race meetings a year at Warracknabeal, including the Warracknabeal Cup meeting every Easter Saturday.
 It also has the Sheep Hills Race Club, which schedules two race meetings a year, including the Sheep Hills Cup meeting in February.

 Golfers play at the Warracknabeal Golf Club on the town's north-eastern outskirts.